 This means Summon is by far the most efficient way of searching the Library's collections, as you do not need to search each database individually and sort through items that are not actually available to read.
-See here for more information on searching Summon.
+See our Summon page for more information on searching Summon.